 Plantar Warts Explained

-Like most warts, plantar warts are non-cancerous.
-They are skin growths caused by viral infections in the top layer of skin.
-The virus is called human papillomavirus, more commonly called HPV.
+Plantar warts are non-cancerous, but sometimes cancerous lesions can be mistaken for warts.
+They are skin growths caused by viral infections in the top layer of the skin.
+The virus is a human papilloma virus, more commonly referred to as HPV.
 There are actually many different strains of this virus, and they can affect various areas of your body.
 Manhattan podiatrists report that the HPV strain that causes plantar warts isn’t the same as the HPV that causes genital warts.

 While plantar warts aren’t pretty, they aren’t malignant or even particularly harmful.
-They are, however, a contagious viral infection.
+They are, however, contagious viral infections.
 They can spread or be passed to other people.
-Most warts go away on their own in a year or two even without treatment.
+Most warts go away on their own in a year or two, even without treatment.
 While plantar warts can become irritated or painful, their biggest impact is that they can cause you to be self-conscious about your feet.

 Symptoms of Plantar Warts

-Plantar warts are generally small, but can get quite large.
+Plantar warts are generally small but can become quite large.
 Most are the size of an eraser on the end of a pencil.
-Warts on your feet don’t protrude as far as warts on other areas of your body.
+Warts on your feet tend to be flatter than warts on other areas of your body due to the fact that they are compressed by our body weight.
 They can appear alone or grow in groups or clusters.
-When this happens, they’re called mosaic warts, which is a pretty name for a less than attractive condition that your midtown Manhattan podiatrist can handle.
+When this happens, they’re called mosaic warts, which is a kind name for a less than attractive condition that your midtown Manhattan podiatrist can help you treat.

 Diagnosis and Treatment